ZachGoldberg/Startup-CTO-Handbook/StartupCTOHandbook.md

 a fair shot at being hired, and avoided unconscious bias as much as possible?

- **Scalability:** Can people other than you run the process and be as effec -

-tive/have a success rate similar to yours?
+ **Scalability:** Can people other than you run the process and be as effective/have a success rate similar to yours?

 EFFICIENCY